By: David B. Sarnoff, Esq., With Natalie Loeb, Gordon Loeb & David Robert

 INFORMATION ON THE AUTHORS:

-NATALIE LOEB is the Founder of Loeb Leadership
+NATALIE LOEB is Founder and CEO of Loeb Leadership

-GORDON LOEB is the COO of Loeb Leadership Development
+GORDON LOEB is COO of Loeb Leadership Development

 DAVID ROBERT is Chief Strategy Officer of Loeb Leadership Development Group